Fast & Accredited Legal DNA Testing

 What paperwork will I need?

-1. Every test participant must have 2 passport sized photos.
+1. Every test participant must have 2 passport-sized photos.
 The photos must be clear, in colour and show the entire face, unobstructed by any hair, hats or anything else that can make identification difficult.
 The sampler will need to endorse these photos.

 2. Each person must provide a form of identification that is recognised under UK law; such forms of identification include birth certificates, passports, Army identification card and so forth.

 At EasyDNA we offer legal DNA testing on all our DNA paternity and relationship tests.
+If you have any questions about your case we recommend you Contact Us directly to discuss your case and guide you accordingly.

 Further questions about legal DNA testing